php/php-langspec/spec/14-classes.md

 a member with `public` visibility is unrestricted.

-The *signature* of a method is a combination of the parent class name, that method's name, and its parameter list, including type hints and indication for arguments passed using byRef, and whether the resulting value is returned byRef.
+The *signature* of a method is a combination of the parent class name, that method's name, and its argument list, including argument type declarations and indication for arguments passed byRef, and whether the resulting value is returned byRef.

 Methods and properties from a base class can be *overridden* in a